MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/using-task-guides-and-bpm-to-create-user-acceptance-tests.md

 ---
-title: Use Task guides and BPM to create an acceptance test suite
+title: Create an acceptance test suite using Task guides and BPM
 description: This topic provides information about using Task guides and BOM to create acceptance test suites.
 author: kfend
 manager: AnnBe